PROPTA Rules & Procedures Step by Step.

-Materials will be shipped directly to the personal trainer student’s address on the application.
-A proof of delivery is always applied with a tracking number to ensure receipt.
+Materials will be shipped directly to the student’s address on the application.
+A proof of delivery is always applied with a tracking number to ensure receipt and proper delivery.

-All personal trainers students are responsible for reading the material and taking the exams.
-A written exam for all certification courses must be taken and submitted electronically within the time required.
+All students are responsible for reading the material and taking the exams.
+A written exam for all certification courses must be taken and submitted electronically via online within the time required.

 All personal trainers students must take the practical exams proctored by a PROPTA IFBB director/examiner assigned by the corporate office.

 For Personal Trainers certifications, the practical exam will be performed hands on at the gym.

 For Nutrition Certifications, the practical/verbal exam will be performed at a location specified conveniently by the PROPTA office or via ZOOM session.

 All personal trainers students must fulfill the clinical hours required for all certification courses.
 Required Clinical hours must be applied and supervised by the PROPTA Director/Examiner.